puppetlabs/puppetdb/README.md

 using Grayskull's REST APIs.
 Each REST endpoint is documented in the `spec` directory.

+**Remote REPL**

+For debugging purposes, you can open up a remote clojure REPL and use it to modify the behavior of Grayskull, live.
+Use a section like the following in your Grayskull config file:

+    [repl]
+    enabled = true
+    port = 8081

 **Puppet module**

 There is a puppet module for automated installation of Grayskull.
 It